2026-06-25

 How These Challenges Connect

-• More automation increases risk when skills are low
+- More automation creates higher risk when skilled operators are limited

 Final Industry Perspective